A BRIEF HISTORY OF ASHFORD, KENT

 In the Middle Ages Ashford was a busy little market town although it would seem tiny to us with a population of no more than 1,000, possibly less.

 During the reign of Mary 1553-1558 Protestants were persecuted in England.
-At that time 5 men from Ashford were martyred at Canterbury while 2 men from Tenterden were martyred Ashford in 1557.
+At that time 5 men from Ashford were executed at Canterbury while 2 men from Tenterden were executed Ashford in 1557.

 Despite the religious upheavals of the 16th century Ashford continued to be a thriving market town.
 Ashford Grammar School was founded in 1635.
 During the civil wars of the mid-17th century Ashford was in parliamentary hands and did not witness any fighting.